Saudi king to undergo tests due to high fever: state news agency

 Photos from decades ago, video submitted as new evidence to claim credit for inventing the dish

-Saudi Arabia's King Salman bin Abdulaziz will undergo medical tests on Sunday due to high fever, state news agency SPA reported.
+Saudi Arabia's King Salman bin Abdulaziz will undergo medical tests on Sunday due to "high temperature and joint pain", state news agency SPA reported.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.